bikasv/cordova-android-plugins/README.md

 ========================
 <br/><br/>

-This code is completely dependent on the PhoneGap project, also hosted on [GitHub](github.com/phonegap/phonegap) and extends the [PhoneGap Plugins for Android](https://github.com/phonegap/phonegap-plugins/tree/master/Android).
+This code is completely dependent on the Cordova project, also hosted on [Apache Cordova](https://cordova.apache.org/).
 <br/>
 Following are the list of plugins available.
 <ul>